-3 - Thesis advisors are not available for summer submissions.
+4 - Thesis advisors are not available for summer submissions.

-4 - Thesis candidates must not presume that their Thesis Advisor will approve their thesis paper upon submission.
+5 - Thesis candidates must not presume that their Thesis Advisor will approve their thesis paper upon submission.
 Most thesis papers are not approved the first time they are submitted.
-Thesis Candidates should plan for at least two revisions to their paper before receiving approval from their Thesis Advisor.
+Thesis Candidates should plan for several revisions to their paper before receiving final approval from their Thesis Advisor.